sculptures • permaculture • primitive technology • kayaking • links • index • about

 A synopsis and excerpts, along with updated scientific findings, can be found at Our Stolen Future’s website.
 An excellent PBS interview with Theo Colborn, can be found here.

-Sustainable Building
+Alternative Building

 The Good House Book: A Common-Sense Guide to Alternative Homebuilding by Clarke Snell

-This is a superb primer for those wanting to familiarize themselves with alternative building concepts, materials and approaches.
-With one to eight color pictures and or illustrations on nearly every one if its 240 pages, and an easily understood writing style, The Good House Book clearly compares alternative with conventional in every facet of the building process.
+This is a super good primer for those wanting to familiarize themselves with the differences between conventional and alternative building concepts, materials and approaches.
+The Good House Book has an easily understood writing style and one to eight color pictures and or illustrations on nearly every one if its 240 pages, clearly comparing alternative to conventional in practically every facet of the building process.
 To top it off, there are six sizable accounts from people who have built their own alternative homes, sharing their experiences good and bad.

 Building Green: A Complete How-To Guide to Alternative Building Methods by Clarke Snell & Tim Callahan